The System Halted

 \[S_{\text{true}} \approx N \cdot Y\]

-Now the key floating point constraint: a p digit floating number around magnitude |S| cannot represent arbitrarily tiny changes.
-Near S, the spacing between representable values is about:
+And here is the key floating-point constraint to keep in mind: a p-digit floating number around magnitude |S| cannot represent arbitrarily small changes.
+Near S, the spacing between representable values is approximately:

 \[\Delta S \approx |S| \cdot 10^{-p}\]

-At the end, |S| \approx N|Y|, so the grid spacing near the final sum is:
+By the end of the loop, |S| \approx N|Y|, so the grid spacing near the final sum is:

 \[\Delta S \approx (N|Y|)\,10^{-p}\]